butter-network/butter/pres.md

 - Term 1
     - Getting to grip with distributed systems, specifically decentralised (peer-to-peer architecture) systems
     - Learning about Rust and systems/network programming
-    - Reading academic literature on Information Retrieval in unstrucrured distributed architectures
+    - Reading academic literature on Information Retrieval in unstructured distributed architectures
     - Completion of the Discovery and NAT Traversal packages
-    - Implemenation of trivial Known host management, and Persistent storage packages
+    - Implementation of trivial Known host management, and Persistent storage packages
 - Christmas break
     - Lots more academic literature on IR in distributed systems
     - Implementation of IR using BFS